Caixin89/IMSCWebMigration/README.md

-# caixin89.github.io
+# IMSC Web Migration
-This is for hosting website so I can test display of web pages on different browsers.
+For testing effect of different changes to IMSC web pages on different browsers.